surmwill/recycler_unity/README.md

 Once the entry moves too far offscreen, it will move from 3 -> 1.

 The cycle repeats.

+- `prevState:` the previous state the endcap was in
+- `newState:` the new state the endcap is currently in

 ### RecalculateDimensions
 ```